- Oops!Something went wrong.Please try again later.

-Fresh estimates followed a downward path over the past two months.
-The consensus estimate has shifted -14.79% due to these changes.
+It turns out, estimates review have trended upward during the past month.
+The consensus estimate has shifted 12.92% due to these changes.

-Currently, Amazon has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, Amazon has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report